-for unpaid rent owing for May 2018 as of May 14, 2018.
+Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent owing for May 2018 and June 2018 as of July 04, 2018.

-As the landlord has been successful in this application, I also allow them to recover their \$100.00 filing fee.
+As the landlord has been successful in obtaining an Order of Possession in this application, I also allow them to recover their \$100.00 filing fee.